 6. Composite Shingles

-Composite shingles are another type of roofing material that is growing in popularity among homeowners.
+Composite shingles are one of the most popular types of roofing shingles that are growing in popularity among homeowners.
 Composite shingles are made from a combination of materials, including:

 - Synthetic polymers